Realizing quantum gates with optically-addressable $^{171}$Yb$^{+}$ ion qudits: Realization of the single-qudit and two-qudit gates

 where $A$ and $\phi_0$ are free parameters, allows one to determine the coherence part of the prepared state density matrix as $|\rho_{00,11}|=A/2$.

 The overall Bell-state preparation fidelity can be estimated as follows:

 Using such an estimation, we obtain $\mathcal{F}_{\rm MS}=65\pm4\%$ for two-qudit entanglement gate with the duration of $\tau_{\rm MS}=310$ $\mu$s.
 The main source of the two-qudit gate infidelity in our setup is the spectral phase noise of the addressing laser, which excite the carrier transition during the gate, and high heating rates of the trap.
-The leading contribution of the laser phase noise was confirmed by strong correlation between the gate fidelity and parameters of the addressing laser lock to the reference cavity.
+As we observe, the two-qudit gate fidelity strongly depends on the parameters of the lock of the addressing laser to the cavity.
+As the lock parameters determine the noise spectrum of the laser, we can assume that it has a leading contribution to the gate error.